2AA4-W24/a3-maze-runner-take-two-nasrallr/README.md

 #### Command line arguments

-The delivered program at the end of this assignment should use the following flags:
+The delivered program at the end of the assignment uses the following flags:

 - `-i MAZE_FILE`: specifies the filename to be used;
 - `-p PATH_SEQUENCE`: activates the path verification mode to validate that PATH_SEQUENCE is correct for the maze